milenmk/simple-password-manager/CONTRIBUTING.md

 * if you add a new tables or fields, you MUST first submit a standalone PR with the data structure changes you plan to add/modify (and only data structure changes).
 Start development only once this data structure has been accepted.

 Once a PR has been submitted, you may need to wait for its integration.
-It is common that the project leader let the PR open for a long delay to allow every developer discuss about the PR (A label is added in such a case).
+It is common that the project leader let the PR open for a long delay to allow every developer discuss
+PR (A label is added in such a case).

 If the label of PR start with "Draft" or "WIP" (Work In Progress), it will not be analyzed for merging until you change the label of the PR (but it can be analyzed for discussion).